As an Amazon Associate we earn from qualifying purchases.

 A Yorkshire popover is a bread roll made from an egg based batter.
 They get their name from the way they expand and pop over the tins they are cooked in.
 Preparations for popovers can be both sweet and savory.

 - Recipe Instructions for Yorkshire Popovers

 - Related Questions

 One of my absolute favorite foods is popovers.
 Popovers are simple, fast, and so versatile.
 In my opinion, there are few joys in cooking more than tearing into a fresh popover and dunking it into sauce or gravy.

 Here are the ingredients needed for Yorkshire popovers:

-- Flour is used to create our dough.
+- Flour is used to create my dough.

 - Milk enriches the dough and adds the necessary liquid to the recipe.
 I’m using organic low-fat milk.

 - Oil or butter allows the popovers to poof up when they cook in the oven.